 Eraring tripped at 6pm on Monday evening, and this followed other shutdowns the previous week, including the 420KW unit in Milmerran, Queensland, the 700 MW unit at Mount Piper in NSW and the 560 MW Unit 3 of Loy Yang A in Victoria.

-Tesla battery makes up for coal fired shortfall during Victoria heatwave
+Tesla battery makes up for coal power shortfall during Victoria heatwave

 The Loy Yang failure in Victoria was offset by the early activation of South Australia’s Tesla battery, which immediately began feeding electricity into the grid.